tf-encrypted/tf-encrypted/README.md

 pip3 install -e .
 ```

 This latter is useful on platforms for which the pip package has not yet been compiled but is also needed for [development](./.github/CONTRIBUTING.md).
-Note that this will get you a working basic installation, yet [a few more steps](./INSTALL.md) are required to match the performance and security of the version shipped in the pip package.
+Note that this will get you a working basic installation, yet a few more steps are required to match the performance and security of the version shipped in the pip package, see [INSTALL.md](./docs/INSTALL.md).

 ## Custom build of TensorFlow

-While tf-encrypted will work with the official release of [TensorFlow](https://pypi.org/project/tensorflow/) (version 1.12+), some features currently depend on improvements that have not yet been shipped.
+While TF Encrypted will work with the official release of [TensorFlow](https://pypi.org/project/tensorflow/) (version 1.12+), some features currently depend on improvements that have not yet been shipped.
 In particular, to get speed improvements by using int64 tensors instead of int100 tensors you currently need a custom build of TensorFlow.

 Such builds are available for [macOS](https://storage.googleapis.com/dropoutlabs-tensorflow-builds/tensorflow-1.12.0-cp35-cp35m-macosx_10_7_x86_64.whl) and [Linux](https://storage.googleapis.com/dropoutlabs-tensorflow-builds/tensorflow-1.12.0-cp35-cp35m-linux_x86_64.whl) as a temporary solution until the next official release of TensorFlow is out (version 1.13), but no guarantees are made about them and they should be treated as pre-alpha.
-See more in the [installation instructions](./INSTALL.md#custom-tensorflow).
+See more in the [installation instructions](./docs/INSTALL.md#custom-tensorflow).

 # Usage

-The following is an example of simple matmul on encrypted data using tf-encrypted:
+The following is an example of simple matmul on encrypted data using TF Encrypted:

 ```python
 import tensorflow as tf